qiaoguanren/Multi-Modal-Inverse-Constrained-Reinforcement-Learning/README.md

 url={https://openreview.net/forum?id=4mPiqh4pLb}
 }
 ```
-Besides, you can also consider cite this paper:
+Besides, you can also consider citing this paper:
 ```
 @inproceedings{
 liu2023benchmarking,